VeirryAu/KilatStorages3/README.md

 # KilatStorageS3 - NodeJs S3 Client for KilatStorage
 This package is a S3 client for NodeJs 8.X or greater.
 KilatStorageS3 uses a bash command to run s3cmd which has been configured and connected to the kilatstorage service.
+You can use this package for Amazon S3 service too.

 # Requirements
 *  KilatStorageS3 requires NodeJs 8.X or greater